araghava/cairo-black-scholes/README.md

     --layout=small --program_input=input.json
 ```

-The output returns the call option price of $58.82 (divide it by 10^27).
+The output returns the call option price of $58.82 (divide below by 10^27).
-For put option price and greek values, please modify 'main' in
+For displaying the other values (put option price and greeks), please modify
-black_scholes.cairo accordingly.
+'main' in black_scholes.cairo accordingly.
 ```
 Program output:
   58819767434065242445077191149